turbot/steampipe-mod-aws-insights/dashboards/iam/docs/iam_user_report_mfa.md

 This report answers the following questions:

-- Which IAM users are not enabled with MFA in the account?
+- Which users have MFA enabled?